ngarabird/ngarabird.github.io/_posts/2023-04-02-the-abr-part-1.md

   - medical physics
 ---

-This is where I'd write about the ABR Part 1 if I was actually going to sit down and do that.

 The *dreaded* ABR Part 1 Exam
 ======
 Now that I've taken the exam, I have found that it's one of the last things I want to immortalize through repeated Q&A sessions with my fellow grad students.
 Still... wouldn't it be great if I could actually immortalize my thoughts on this exam once and for all?